 There are no specific provisions regarding the criteria according to which a product recall or other corrective actions are determined.
-The producer or distributor of a defective product, must take any measure in order to eliminate possible hazard from that product's use, as soon as any defect comes into his knowledge.
+The producer or distributor of a defective product must take any measure to eliminate possible hazard from that product's use, as soon as any defect comes to his or her attention.
 These measures may vary and can include warning notifications, retrospective instructions to consumers, invitations for servicing or updating of the product in order to become safe or notifications recalling the product.